nexus-link/nexus-code-examples/NetCoreAdapter/README.md

 ## Try it

-Run the application and try to do the following from the swagger web page..
+Run the application and try to do the following from the swagger web page.

 1. Seed the application with initial data. (`POST /api/Administration/Seed`)
 2. List the current members (`GET /api/Members`, expect to get a list of 2 members)